 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Johnson & Johnson Consumer Companies, Inc.'s score of 73 is lower than 100% of the industry.
+Johnson & Johnson Consumer Companies, Inc.'s score of 73 is higher than 86% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Johnson & Johnson Consumer Companies, Inc., headquartered in the US, currently does not provide specific carbon emissions data for the latest reporting year.
 As a current subsidiary of Johnson & Johnson, it inherits emissions data and climate commitments from its parent company.
 Johnson & Johnson has made significant climate commitments, including participation in the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
 However, specific reduction targets or achievements for Johnson & Johnson Consumer Companies, Inc. are not detailed in the available data.
 The company is also involved in initiatives such as RE100 and the Race to Zero campaign, which aim to promote renewable energy and net-zero emissions, respectively.
 These commitments reflect a broader industry trend towards sustainability and climate responsibility, although specific metrics for emissions reductions are not disclosed at this time.
 Overall, while Johnson & Johnson Consumer Companies, Inc. is aligned with its parent company's climate strategies, detailed emissions data and specific reduction targets remain unavailable.